Free Investor Guide

 3 – Check Out Tenant / Landlord Portal

 Once again, communication between the property manager and the tenant (and you) is key.
-With this in mind, check out the tenant and landlord portals.
+As such, check out the tenant and landlord portals.
 Are they easy to use?
 Do they offer clear insights on the property?
 Is it easy to download, comment on, and read property reports?
 Does the portal work on smartphones, laptops, and tablets?
 Does it simplify life for the tenant and you (the investor)?

 4 – Find out How They Dealt With Hard Situations in the Past

-Knowing how a property manager handles hard situations is vital if you want to own a long-term investment rental property.
-While it is nice to think that every tenant will be “perfect,” or that every property will experience little to no overturn, the reality is often quite different.
-Knowing how the property manager handled himself when a difficulty arose, such as an eviction, will help you to determine if he is the best fit for your property and anticipated needs.
+Knowing how a property manager handles hard situations is vital to owning a long-term investment property.
+While it’s nice to imagine that every tenant will be “perfect,” or that every property will experience little to no turnover, the reality is often quite different.
+How the property manager handled a difficult situation, such as an eviction, will give you a good idea if this is someone you want to work with or not.

 5 – Shop Around

 Don’t be afraid to shop around.
-It is okay to interview more than one property manager.
+Interview more than one property manager.
 Be sure to compare strengths and weaknesses of each candidate, before you make your final selection.

 1 – How much money should you put aside for capital repairs?